Workplace Pensions for Church Employers

 • Opt outs and opt ins

-Who do I need to enrol?
+Who do I need to put into a pension scheme?

 Can we use a Church of England pension scheme?